brickbots/PiFinder/docs/source/user_guide.rst

 * Size
 * Other names
 * IC/NGC coded observing notes

-Pressing the *B* key will cycle through various pages of information about the selected object.
-This includes object descriptions in NGC shorthand, information about when you have observed this object, and potentially images of the object.
+* Number of times you have :ref:`logged<user_guide:logging observations>` that object

+Pressing the **B** key will switch between the text description and :ref:`user_guide:object images`

-Use the *D* key to clear the number field out and start fresh.
-If you find an object you are interested in, pressing the *ENT* key will add it to your target list and switch to the `Locate <#Locate>`_ screen.
+Use the **D** key to clear the number field out and start fresh.
+If you find an object you are interested in, pressing the **ENT** key will add it to your target list and switch to the Locate screen

-Holding the *A* key for two seconds will bring up the settings for the catalog.
+Holding the **A** key for two seconds will bring up the settings for the catalog.
 You can filter by apparent altitude, magnitude and object type.
-The Options page also has an action to push the currently filtered catalog to the `Observing <user_guide_howto.md#observing-lists>`_ list.
-Pressing *A* will bring you back to the catalog and update the count of objects that match your filter.
+The Options page also has an action to push the currently filtered catalog to the :ref:`observing list<user_guide:observing lists>`.
+Pressing **A** will bring you back to the catalog and update the count of objects that match your filter.

 * The *UP/DN* keys will scroll through the currently filtered objects.

 Object Images
 ---------------

-If you have `downloaded <./user_guide_setup.md#catalog-image-download>`_ the set of catalog images you can view what the selected object looks like via images from sky surveys.
-Pressing the *B* key will cycle through various pages of information about each object including images from the Palomar Observatory Sky Survey and potentially updated images from the Sloan Digital Sky Survey.
+If you have used the prebuilt PiFinder image or have :ref:`downloaded<software:catalog image download>` the set of catalog images you can view what the selected object looks like via images from sky surveys.
+Pressing the **B** key will cycle through various pages of information about each object including images from the Palomar Observatory Sky Survey and potentially updated images from the Sloan Digital Sky Survey.

 As an example, here are the images available for M57